Jeremiah Goodman

-Jeremiah Goodman (October 22, 1922 – September 7, 2017) was an illustrator who signed his work with his first name only.
+Jeremiah Goodman (October 22, 1922 – September 7, 2017) was an American illustrator who signed his work with his first name only.
 Goodman used his unique painting style to create the essence of a building's interior.
 His painting interprets the plans of both architects and interior designers.
 He painted original portraits of spaces for both commercial and private clients.
 For almost twenty years he created the covers for Interior Design magazine, and also books on interiors and for murals.

 Early life

 Goodman was born October 22, 1922, in Niagara Falls, New York, the youngest of five children of Anna Cohen and Louis Goodman.
 His parents were Jewish emigrants from Russia and Poland.
 While convalescing from a right-hand injury at the age of four, he was given a set of crayons and adapted by becoming left-handed, and developed an interest in art.

 Education

 In 1930 the family moved to Buffalo.
 During the Great Depression there was little work for his father, but Jeremiah was able to attend Lafayette High School, studying art with Elizabeth Weiffenbach and Ethel Davis, with the intention of becoming a set designer for Hollywood or Broadway.
 He graduated in 1939.

 In 1940, at the age of 18, he moved to New York City to attend the Franklin School of Professional Art on a full scholarship.
 After graduating, he studied part-time at Parsons School of Design, then known as the New York School of Fine and Applied Arts, enrolling in interior decoration and commercial illustration courses.